cjdbarlow/Part-One/definitions.md

   * Freezing point
   * Osmotic pressure

 * **Critical Length**
 The length of axon which must be blocked in order to prevent action potential transmission.
 It is dependent on myelination and fibre diameter.

+##D

+* **Duplicate Publication**
+Where the same set of results are published in multiple journals.
+Academically unethical, and will cause a systematic bias in a meta-analyses as the same set of patients are inclulded twice.

+##E
+* **External Validity**
+How well findings from one setting can be applied to another.

 ##G
 * **General anaesthesia**
 Drug induced, controlled, and reversible production of unconsciousness.

+##I

+* **Internal Validity**
+Where a causal relationship between variables has been properly demonstrated, i.e. a lack of bias.

+##O
+* **Odds Ratio**
+Estimate of risk, where the OR is the ratio of odds of an outcome in those treated vs. those not treated.
+OR = 1 suggests no effect, <1 suggests reduced risk >1 suggests increased risk.

 ##S
 * **Saturated Vapour**